emsig/empymod/docs/manual.rst

    pip install empymod

-Required are Python version 3.6 or higher and the modules NumPy, SciPy, and Numba.
+Required are Python version 3.6 or higher and the modules `SciPy` and `Numba`.

 The modeller empymod comes with add-ons (``empymod.scripts``).
 These add-ons provide some very specific, additional functionalities.
 Some of these add-ons